-A house concert is a chance to experience music in a friendly, intimate environment.
-Someone opens their home and invites friends, neighbors, co-workers, etc. into their living room to share in a performance by one of their favorite musicians.
-It’s a chance to meet the artists and get them to sign their CD.
-And it’s a great social evening with friends and neighbors.
+A house concert is a chance to experience our music in a friendly, intimate environment.
+Someone opens their home and invites friends, neighbors, co-workers, etc. into their living room to share in a Mare & Nomad concert.
+We love meeting people and introducing them to our music, signing CDs and sharing the stories behind the songs.
+Plus a house concert is the perfect setting for Nomad’s jokes! 🙂

 WHY would anyone do this?